SaltyGoo/saltygoo.github.io/class/mu_wizard2.md

 <details markdown="1">
 <summary><b>73.
 Tales of the Spell Thief</b></summary>
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp; *Mentioned in hushed tones by wizards.
 This is a translation.*
 - You can steal spells by being hit by them.
-When you suffer some effect from an ability, roll intelligence.
+When you suffer some effect from an ability, roll willpower.
 If you succeed (and don’t die), you copy the ability or spell in your brain.
 - For each time you have studied this book, you can eat the heart or essence of a creature and gain one of its passive features.
 These features count as spells.
 ###### *From Type 1 Ninja's [Spell-Thief](https://github.com/valzi/GLOG-classes/wiki/Caster_Spellthief-Type1Ninja))!*
 </details>